 13.44.
 Additive and Automated Maintenance Data.
 Additive data groups are reported at automated and manual stations.
 Maintenance data groups are only reported from automated stations.
+Additive data groups reported by automated weather systems (Automated Only) are not backed up by weather observers.

 13.45.
 Precipitation Additive Data.
-The amount of liquid precipitation must be evaluated as the depth of precipitation that accumulates in an exposed vessel during the time period being evaluated.
+The amount of liquid precipitation is evaluated as the depth of precipitation that accumulates in an exposed vessel during the time period being evaluated.
 The amount of freezing or frozen precipitation must be the water equivalent of the solid precipitation accumulated during the appropriate time period.
-Precipitation measurements must be in inches, tenths of inches, or hundredths of inches depending on the precipitation being measured (see Table 13-8: Units of Measure for Precipitation).
-The depth of freezing and/or frozen precipitation must be the actual vertical depth of the precipitation accumulated on a horizontal surface during the appropriate time period.
-If snow falls, melts, and refreezes, the depth of ice formed must be included in the measurement.
+Precipitation measurements are in inches, tenths of inches, or hundredths of inches depending on the precipitation being measured (see Table 13-8: Units of Measure for Precipitation).
+The depth of freezing and/or frozen precipitation is the actual vertical depth of the precipitation accumulated on a horizontal surface during the appropriate time period.
+If snow falls, melts, and refreezes, the depth of ice formed is included in themeasurement.